Tele-treatment for substance use disorders

 - Telehealth Models — from the Rural Health Information Hub

-- Barriers & Challenges to FQHC Use of Telehealth for Substance Use Disorder (PDF) — from the Center for Connected Health Policy
+- Barriers & Challenges to FQHC Use of Telehealth for Substance Use Disorder (PDF) — from the National Telehealth Policy Resource Center

 - How to Prescribe Controlled Substance to Patient During the COVID-19 Public Health Emergency (PDF) — from the Drug Enforcement Administration